Natural World (TV series)

 Natural World was produced by the BBC Natural History Unit in Bristol under the stewardship of the series editor, who was responsible for commissioning or acquiring content.
-Programmes are a mixture of in-house productions, collaborative productions with other broadcasters or acquisitions from independent producers.
-There was 10 programmes broadcast each year, of which approximately half are produced in-house.
-The series has close ties with the US series Nature, broadcast by PBS.
+Approximately half of the programmes were produced in-house, with the remainder made up of collaborative productions with other broadcasters and acquisitions from independent producers.
+The series had close ties with the US series Nature, broadcast by PBS.